Travix-International/Hystrix.Dotnet/docs/documentation/configuration.md

 This way we can add multiple groups and commands, and fine-tune each independently.
 The above values are also the defaults if we omit any of the attributes.
 (Or if we don't add any configuration to the web.config.)

+In the `defaultConfiguration` element we can adjust the "default" configuration, which is used for commands which don't have specific configuration specified for them.

 ### ASP.NET Core